To inquire about a dog license application or for information on dog licensing please call (905) 873-2601 ext. 2337

 Owners who fail to keep their dog on a leash in The Town of Halton Hills are subject to fines that could reach $5,000.00.
 And while we make every effort to return your dog, we have to impound any stray that doesn't have a license tag.

-If you have taken in a stray dog, call Halton Hills Canine Control at (905) 877-6235.
+If you have taken in a stray dog, call Omega Canine Control Services at (905) 877-6235.
 They will pick up the lost dog and try to find the owner.

 Remember, a leash keeps your dog where it wants to be - by your side.